Calisthenics Equipment

 3.15″ dual wheel up to 800 lbs load

 The shortest possible answer is yes it does.
-Calisthenics is basically a more loose kind of gymnastics.
+Calisthenics is basically a loose kind of gymnastics.
 We have all seen gymnasts and how muscular they are.

 Nobody ever started anything as an expert.
 We all start as beginners.
 And calisthenics is excellent for beginners.